PanGalacticTech/ISOpower/Documentation/[5]design_review.md

 3. Will design solve problems?

-# DRC - Design Rules Check
+## DRC - Design Rules Check

-_Note down any DRC failings, their solution or reason for ignoring_
+_Note down any DRC failings, the solution to remove them or reason for ignoring_

 #### Errors